splakash/Digit-Recigniser/README.md

-# Digit-Recigniser
+# Digit-Recogniser
-Digit Recigniser using mninst data set of TensorFlow.Keras
+Digit Recogniser using mninst data set of TensorFlow.Keras